-Hospital admissions in whole or in part when the patient primarily receives services to rehabilitate such as physical therapy, speech therapy, or occupational therapy.
+Hospital admissions in whole or in part when the patient primarily receives services to rehabilitate such as physical therapy, speech therapy, or occupational therapy unless the admission is determined to be medically necessary for acute inpatient rehabilitation.

 Services or expenses for learning or vocational rehabilitation.